gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * Artifacts can only be extended by top-level extend statements, elements can only be extended by inner extends (the second is true for CDx/Language, too).

-These are properties which do not hold for consumers of the CDx Compiler.
+These are properties which do not hold for consumers of the CAP CDS Compiler.

 Additionally, while direct changes in base packages can always lead to semantic changes, the following example shows that this unwanted effect is more likely in HANA-CDS: